gunnarmorling/simd-fizzbuzz/README.md

 FizzBuzzBenchmark.simdFizzBuzzSeparateMaskIndex            256  thrpt    5   998979,324 ± 69997,361  ops/s
 ```

-The scalar implementation does a fair bit better, SIMD seems not to be supported yet as per those numbers.
+The scalar implementation does a fair bit better; the SIMD implementation is falling back to software, as the AArch64 NEON instruction set only supports a maximum vector length of 128 Bit, while the benchmark uses 256 Bit explicitly.

 Lastly, numbers from an AWS c6g.xlarge instance (AArch64, Linux), using the [upstream build](https://jdk.java.net/16/):